 Dublin CYPSC Service Directory Health & Wellbeing Supports

-Family Carers are more likely to struggle with stress, anxiety and depression than the general population.
-As a carer, there are times when you may find yourself struggling with your mental health and emotional well-being due to a combination of the demands of your caring role, and the additional challenges you might be facing as a result of the COVID-19 pandemic.
+Family Carers are more likely to struggle with stress, anxiety and depression than the general population. .
 Family Carers Ireland are now offering free online/ phone counselling supports to family carers.
-Click Here NEW
+Click Here

-The Covid-19 pandemic has changed the traditional ways we mark our grief.
-The Irish Hospice Foundation has developed a number of useful resources to help people and families through this difficult time.
+The Irish Hospice Foundation in partnership with the HSE have established a Bereavement Support Line 1800807077 click here for more details.
 You can access resources by clicking on the various links, please click on the links highlighted in the text to access information on grief, contact supports and advice.

 The Anam Cara website contains relevant information for bereaved parents including links to Anam Cara’s information pack.
 Anam Cara central office will be manned, as usual, from Monday to Friday 9am to 5pm and offer telephone support on 085 2888 888 or 01 4045378.

 The National Educational Psychological Service (NEPS) have also developed some useful resources for parents when talking to their children about trauma, please click on the links highlighted in the text to access information on talking to your child and helping your child

 The South Dublin CYPSC Children and Young People's Plan is available here

 As part of the development of the Children and Young People's Plan, the South Dublin CYPSC commissioned AIRO to undertake a evidence baseline of the county.

 Click here to view the South Dublin CYPSC Evidence Baseline Report 2017.